Niche Guides / Writing

 A digital product is anything you can sell on your writing blog that the customer will receive via download.

-Here are a few digital products that you can sell on your writing blog:
+Here are some digital products to sell on a writing blog:

 A lot of people search for simple checklists and guides related to different topics.
 They’d happily pay you for them.